 SCI770 Advanced Physics (Physical)

-This is a fast-paced course that will focus on a variety of topics, including mechanics, special relativity, electrostatics, circuits, magnetism, and more.
-It builds on material from the introductory physics course, but the introductory course is not a prerequisite.
-This course is math-intensive and we will use calculus and trigonometry as tools to understand the physics.
+This is a fast-paced course that will focus on a variety of topics, including mechanics, energy, electrostatics, circuits, and magnetism.
+We will integrate current events, both scientific and social, into our daily explorations.
+Advanced Physics builds on material from the introductory physics course, but the introductory course is not a prerequisite.
+This course is math-intensive and we will use calculus and trigonometry as tools to develop a rigorous understanding of the world around us.
 Computers will be used for simulation, data analysis and the completion of labs.
-Experiment design will be an important aspect of the laboratory experience.
+Experimental design will be an important aspect of the laboratory experience.
 Participation in Science Night is required.

 SCI740 Environmental Science

-This course will look at a wide range of topics in five major themes: ecology, human population, renewable and nonrenewable resources, environmental quality and pollution, and society and environmental decision-making.
-Concepts in each theme will be explored by considering global and local environmental issues.
-We will also use local resources, such as the Wissahickon Creek, and the Schuylkill and Delaware Rivers.
+Students will look at a wide range of topics covering five major themes: ecology, human population, energy and climate, resource use and reform, and applied sustainability.
+Concepts in each theme will be explored by considering global and local environmental issues with special consideration of current events as they arise.
+The coursework will make use of laboratory and field experiments, which use local resources such as the GFS Cary Arboretum and the Schuylkill River, as well as a simulation of the UN Framework Convention on Climate Change.
 This course is designed for students who would like to pursue a science course that is not a second-year course in chemistry, biology or physics.
-The coursework will make use of laboratory experiments that can be conducted in the laboratory and in the field.
 Participation in Science Night is required.